jonnyhoeven/workshop/README.md

 #### Docker

 Docker is a platform for developing, shipping and running applications.
-It allows you to package your application and dependencies into a container that can run on any machine.
+It allows you to package your application and dependencies into a container that can run on most machines.

 ::: info Windows install
 Download & install [Docker Desktop](https://www.docker.com/products/docker-desktop/).